onurpe/astro-paper/src/content/blog/herb.md

 To prevent soil compaction, it's advisable to **cultivate within the pot every month** or so.
 One can use a fork to gently loosen the soil within the container, taking care to stay mostly on the periphery to avoid damaging the roots.

-## Choosing The Pots and Containers
+## Choosing Pots and Containers For Herbs

 **Drainage is essential for herb growth**, and it is crucial to choose a planter that allows for ample flow.
 Any material works for containers, but terra cotta pots are not recommended as they make the herbs dry out faster, making it challenging to estimate their watering needs.
 While any container works, smaller pots are preferred to save space.